ahreenn/AgeGenderRace_CNN/README.md

 # AgeGenderRace_CNN

 This is a multi-classification project that aims to classify a person's age, gender and race based on their photo using CNN.
 Some difficulties were encountered when creating the final "Predict Model.py" to merge all three models together in the coding aspect.
-After injecting external images into the model, the final results were more promising on age and gender - however, the model seems to predict race quite inaccurately - perhaps due to the photos being transformed into greyscale.
+After injecting external images into the model, the final results looked more promising on age and gender - however, the model seems to predict race quite inaccurately - perhaps due to the photos being transformed into greyscale.

 # Files included: